swark-io/swark/README.md

 ## Requirements

--   **GitHub Copilot Subscription**: Swark is currently working directly with GitHub Copilot and requires an [active subscription](https://github.com/features/copilot#pricing) to work.
+-   **GitHub Copilot**: Swark is integrated with GitHub Copilot to invoke LLM queries.
+Install it via [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
+Notice that GitHub Copilot now offers a free tier.
--   **Mermaid Markdown Preview**: in order to preview the diagram in VS Code you can install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
-Alternatively, you can copy the Mermaid code and paste it into any [Mermaid editor](https://mermaid.live/).
+-   **Mermaid Markdown Preview**: to preview the diagram in VS Code you can install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
+Otherwise, you can use the provided links to open it in Mermaid Live Editor.

 ## Installation